Hiluhree/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	+ Do not remove anything from the initial code (not even the comments)
 	+ and don’t change anything but the line of code you are adding (don’t change the spaces to tabs!)
 	+ You are allowed to use the standard library
++ Task 11: [It is the addition of strangeness to beauty that constitutes the romantic character in art](): A function that adds two numbers.

+	+ Prototype: char *infinite_add(char *n1, char *n2, char *r, int size_r);
+	+ Where n1 and n2 are the two numbers
+	+ r is the buffer that the function will use to store the result
+	+ size_r is the buffer size
+	+ The function returns a pointer to the result
+	+ You can assume that you will always get positive numbers, or 0
+	+ You can assume that there will be only digits in the strings n1 and n2
+	+ n1 and n2 will never be empty
+	+ If the result can not be stored in r the function must return 0